 After the first world war the world slowly converted to 440Hz but tango orchestras were a special case because of the bandoneons.
 Like the organ which it was originally designed to replace, the bandoneon could not be tuned by the player, but only by a specialist.
 Bandoneons were manufactured at a pitch of 435Hz, and tango orchestras therefore played at that pitch.

 First to change to 440Hz was Fresedo, in 1934.
 Fresedo had already been twice to the United States, but the real influence on him now was the massively popular jazz band of Paul Whiteman which toured South America regularly.
 Following Whiteman, Fresedo now decided to incorporate the vibraphone into his ensemble.
 As Camilo Gatica points out, this was an American instrument with a fixed tuning of 440Hz.
 The band therefore had to tune to the vibraphone, which meant re-tuning the bandoneons.
 This is a drastic measure, both labour intensive and, to all intents and purposes, irreversible.
 The metal reeds are filed down by hand – for all 142 notes.
-Jens-Ingo Brodesser tells us that this change can be detected on Fresedo’s 1930s Victor recordings, transfers of which he is currently preparing for publication.
+Jens-Ingo Brodesser tells us that this change can be detected on Fresedo’s 1930s Victor recordings.
 As best as he can tell, the January 1934 session was recorded at 435 Hz, and the next one in April (i.e. after carnival, just as with D’Arienzo’s band) at 440 Hz.

 How significant is this change in pitch?
 After all, it’s much less than a semitone (the interval between two notes) – the first two samples above of Pensalo bien are about a semitone apart.
 Instrument tuners divide a semitone into 100 cents; the change from 435 Hz to 440Hz is only 20 cents: a fifth of a semitone.
 No big deal, right?